kcwong395/SecurityTechnology_Note/Classical Ciphers/PlayfairCipher/README.md

 >
 >   **I and J share the same box so the number of letters is limited to 25**
 >
->   Fill in the table with the remaining letter in alphabetical order
+>   Fill in the table with the remaining letters in alphabetical order
 >
 >   | P | L | A | Y | F |
 >   |---|---|---|---|---|